sowmyadsl/Automatic-Plant-Monitoring-Station/README.md

  - provided moisture sensor isn't suitable for measuring soil moisture, so we simulated this using a adafruit feed
  - tactile button doesn't attach well to the board

-## Future Directions
+## Future Explorations

  - Implement custom dashboard based on our prototype for better user experience
  - Use a soil-specific moisture sensor to replace simulated sensor
  - Integrate a temperature monitor
  - include email or phone notifications